aglasspool/aglasspool.github.io/index.md

 Here's an illustration showing how it would have looked at the time (Brunswick Place on the left looking south):

 ![BrunswickPlaceillustration](https://github.com/user-attachments/assets/123c6dc3-cec4-40fb-bd54-e0d3d1346f20)
+*Illustration showing Brunswick Place on the left*

+The census shows him as now married to a certain Elizabeth Glasspool and with children (Elizabeth (6), William (4) and George, (6 months).
+The eldest and youngest are both recorded as being born in Newington.
+William however, is recorded as being born in 'Llangyfelach' near Swansea in Wales.
+There is no explanation for this anomaly.
+Were they on holiday or visiting relatives when he was born?

-The next 1891 and 1901 censuses show that the family has moved to 16 Avondale road in Haringay near Turnpike Lane.
-The house still stands.
-William dies the following year.
+In around 1890 the family moved to Tottenham and the 1901 census show that the whole family has moved to 16 Avondale road in Haringay near Turnpike Lane and have had two further children (Matilda 17 and Ernest 12).
+The census shows that the elder two siblings Elizabeth (26) and William II (24) had by this time moved out.
+The house at 16 Avondale road still stands.
+William I dies the following year.

 The next census in 1911 shows his wife Elizabeth Glasspool (now 64) living with her eldest daughter (also called Elizabeth) at 16 Winsor Terrace in Bristol.
+The census shows that one of the other family members is a lithographic printer.

-# William George Glasspool (GG)
+# William Glasspool II (GG)
+Not much is known about William the second's early life since he left the Southwark family home circa 1890 in his early twenties.
+All we know is that he must have moved to Bristol some time before 1909 when he married Edith Haines in Bristol.

-Listed in the xx census as being born in Swansea in 1876.
-This is an anomaly; all 5 of his siblings 1874 - 1888 were born in Newington (the area encompassing Lower Kennington Road) and he died at 8 Bonneville Gardens in Clapham on 18th Jan 1941.
-Both he and Edith were listed in the 1939 census as living at 8 Bonneville Gardens along with their son Edgar Glasspool and Williams brother?
-Ernest Glasspool.
+He died at 8 Bonneville Gardens in Clapham on 18th Jan 1941.
+Both he and Edith were listed in the 1939 census as living at 8 Bonneville Gardens along with their son Edgar Glasspool and William's younger brother Ernest Glasspool.

 ![1939census](https://github.com/user-attachments/assets/40b949b9-a129-43d7-b8c6-2f7a61446d51)
+*1939 census*

-The house still exists today.
+The house in Clapham still exists today.
 Here it is:

 <img width="100%" alt="Screenshot 2025-08-26 at 07-58-12 6 Bonneville Gardens - Google Maps" src="https://github.com/user-attachments/assets/eeacbb8d-05fb-44ae-a143-fc90fbb4bbeb" />

-In 1909 he Married Edith Haines, daughter of Charles Haines, born 1849 Clifton, Bristol.
+In 1909 William II Married Edith Haines, daughter of Charles Haines, born 1849 in Clifton, Bristol.
 According to [this website](http://cliftonrfchistory.co.uk/members/membersH.htm) Charles' father William ran a Bakery.
 In one census, Charles' profession is listed as Printer/Compositor but in another he is recorded as beieng a Musician so this is probably where the Glasspool family musical impetus comes from.

-This (19??)
+This (1929?)
 Census has William George down as a Lithographer for a local Bristol printing firm Mardon Son & Hall.
 Is this the same company where his father-in-law worked?
 It was [known](https://www.wopc.co.uk/uk/mardon/) for printing collectable token cards for cigarette packets and was taken over by Imperial Tobacco in 1906.

 <img width="100%" alt="glasspoolfamilytree" src="https://github.com/user-attachments/assets/06d74dce-7528-4b21-a631-f44f4cb84006" />

-Here are some photographs of William Glasspool and family:
+Here are some photographs of William II and family:

 <img width="100%" alt="jeanphotos" src="https://github.com/user-attachments/assets/aa87f25e-178a-46d8-864a-e9b197370927" />

 <img width="100%" alt="jeanphotos2" src="https://github.com/user-attachments/assets/1f9d2a18-2066-43c6-96dd-2902293caed5" />

 # Allan Glasspool (G)
 Was born in Bristol in 1913.
 In 1939 he married Elizabeth Barker whose family was from Stoke-on-Trent.
 This was her second marriage as her previous husband (Edward Lucas) had died at the age of 22.
-His mother Elsie Jones was from north Wales.
+Edward's mother Elsie Jones was from north Wales.

-In 1939, Allan is found in the Worthing local press on 14th October 1938, reported to left Herbert Lodge's Symphony/Municipal Orchestra for the Royal Philharmonic Orchestra in London:
+In 1939, Allan is found in the Worthing local press on 14th October 1938, reported to have left Herbert Lodge's Symphony/Municipal Orchestra for the Royal Philharmonic Orchestra in London:

 ![IMG_20250824_173843005~2](https://github.com/user-attachments/assets/04018705-7d21-47c9-a2e5-925f6bfa181c)
+*Worthing local press 1939*

 Records from the Royal Philharmonic Society show that he played for the London Symphony Orchestra and London Philharmonic Orchestra in spring 1939, including both at the Royal Opera House and the Queen's Hall (destroyed by a bomb in 1941).

 He is then absent from records until reappearing again in 1948.
 It has been suggested that he was conscripted or joined the war effort in the Navy.
 Word has it that he survived two ship sinkings..
-Naval records from those times are still difficult to access without death certificates etc.
+Naval records from those times difficult to access without death certificates etc.

 His reappearance in 1948 was being listed as playing for the Royal Philharmonic Orchestra from Nov 17th 1948 to Dec 14th 1949 (seasons 137-138).
 All at the Royal Albert Hall and all under Sir Thomas Beecham.